Brought to you by Penguin.

 In the frontier town of Springfield in 1651, peculiar things begin to happen.
 Precious food spoils, livestock ails and property vanishes.
-People suffer fits and are plagued by strange visions and dreams.
+People suffer fits, and are plagued by strange visions and dreams.
 Children sicken and die.
 As tensions rise, rumours spread of witches and heretics, and the community becomes tangled in a web of spite, distrust and denunciation.
-The finger of suspicion falls on a young couple struggling to make a home and feed their children: Hugh Parsons the irascible brickmaker and his troubled wife, Mary.
+The finger of suspicion falls on a young couple struggling to make a home and feed their children: Hugh Parsons the prickly brickmaker and his troubled wife, Mary.
 It will be their downfall.

 The Ruin of All Witches tells the dark, real-life folktale of witch-hunting in a remote Massachusetts plantation.
 These were the turbulent beginnings of colonial America, when English settlers' dreams of love and liberty, of founding a 'city on a hill', gave way to paranoia and terror, enmity and rage.
 Drawing on uniquely rich, previously neglected source material, Malcolm Gaskill brings to life a New World existence steeped in the divine and the diabolic, in curses and enchantments, and precariously balanced between life and death.